 Please visit our participation page for a list of studies currently recruiting participants.
 If you meet the eligibility requirements listed, please contact the study coordinate as indicated.
 All information submitted is kept confidential.

-Many of the Center’s basic science projects have garnered funding support from government and foundation sources, such as the National Institutes of Health's National Center for Complementary and Alternative Medicine (NCCAM), the John Templeton Foundation, the Fetzer Institute, the Bill & Melinda Gates Foundation, among others.
+Many of the Center’s basic science projects have garnered funding support from government and foundation sources, such as the National Center for Complementary and Integrative Health (NCCIH), the John Templeton Foundation, the Fetzer Institute, the Bill & Melinda Gates Foundation, among others.
 The Center’s translational research projects (Kindness Curriculum Study and Veterans Wellness Study) rely on philanthropic support.
 To help advance the research, please consider making a tax-deductible gift.

 If you are able to make a gift, we would be most grateful for your support.
 Much of the Center’s research depends on philanthropic funding to advance to the next level.
 We also appreciate your advocacy in spreading the word about the Center’s mission among your network of friends, family and colleagues.